ctrl-alt-del/devenv/README.md

 Follow the instruction on there to read and accept the license agreement, then click the `tar.gz` download link for [Linux x86](http://download.oracle.com/otn-pub/java/jdk/7u75-b13/jdk-7u75-linux-i586.tar.gz) or [Linux x64](http://download.oracle.com/otn-pub/java/jdk/7u75-b13/jdk-7u75-linux-x64.tar.gz) based on your operation system.

-Once the dmg file is downloaded, double click it to start the installation.
+Once the `tar.gz` file is downloaded, double click it to start the installation.

 Alternatively, you can use PPA to install Oracle Java as well.
 ```sh